iankennedy87/StreetSmart/README.txt

 Note
 -----

+The only authentication that Insightly’s API uses is an API Key in endpoint calls.
+Therefore, the app includes Google SignIn to authenticate users, in addition to requiring the user to add their personal API Key to view their data.
+It does not include a developer API Key in the code.
+This design is not an oversight — it’s the only way to allow different users to access their data!
+The Insightly API Key is not a developer key.
+It’s more like a method of authentication.

 To save the reviewer the trouble of populating an Insightly account with customers, I've created a dummy account with a few customers, including one with a bogus address to demonstrate app behavior.
+Please note that this is not a Google Account!
+You will need to sign in to Google with your own Google credentials.
+This Insightly account is only for logging into the website outside of the app to view and modify data for testing purposes.
+The account is purely for app development purposes, so feel free to manipulate the data to experiment with the app.
+The app only accesses “Organisations” from Insightly, so if you want to change something, please add an Organization or modify an existing one.

-The login information for this account is:
+The login information for the Insightly.com (not Google!) account is:

 email: iankennedy87@gmail.com
 password: Y3zn5QTNpaV15aR

-This account is purely for app development purposes, so feel free to manipulate the data to experiment with the app.
+If you don’t want to modify Insightly data or visit the website, the API Key for this dummy account is:

+917b59bc-efc4-49bc-a626-dc57f65ee7d6:

 ------------------------------
 Building and Compiling the App